Five People Shot In Parking Lot In Chattanooga After Argument Turns Violent

 “If we leave we will be in the crossfire,” bystanders in the video retort as they argue over whether it was actually safe to escape from the fracas with live fire still reporting about their immediate vicinity.

-The marketing director for Coyote Jack’s Saloon was interview by reporters with the local media, in particularly surrounding their security measures and protocols.
+The marketing director for Coyote Jack’s Saloon was interviewed by reporters with the local media, in particular about their security measures and protocols.

 Weaver went on to explain that the saloon had seen an increased police presence and ramped up patrols for the past several weeks as officers helped with crowd control at closing time.
-Police were not on scene, however, when the shooting began this morning.
+The police were not on scene, however, when the shooting began this morning.

 This is not the first time that Coyote Jack’s Saloon has been the venue for violence, with a fatal shooting having taken place just this past December according to WTVC.
-That shooting, in which a suspect by the name of Roddarius Martin allegedly shot Sharone Porter dead, was reportedly gang related in nature.
+That shooting, in which a suspect by the name of Roddarius Martin allegedly shot Sharone Porter dead, was reportedly gang-related in nature.

-Weaver explained that once patrons leave the establishment and clear the sidewalk in front of the saloon, what happens is beyond their jurisdiction, adding that they had beefed up security measures substantially following the previous incident and could be expected to do little else.
+Weaver explained that once patrons leave the establishment and clear the sidewalk in front of the saloon, what happens is beyond their jurisdiction, adding that they beefed up security measures substantially following the previous incident and could be expected to do little else.

-Weaver concluded his remarks by adding that they may install bulletproof glass to the venue, and even more cameras on top of the 51 recording devices currently on premises.
+Weaver concluded his remarks by adding that they may install bulletproof glass to the venue and even more cameras on top of the 51 recording devices currently on premises.

 No arrests have been made as yet as the investigation is ongoing.